samalatesta/imputeTBculture/README.md

 This program contains code to implement available case analysis, last observation carried forward, and multiple imputation.

 ### smear_example.R
-This program contains code for the
+This program contains code for the illustrative example conducted in the paper estimating the association between smear status and time to culture conversion.